dharmab/skyeye/docs/ADMIN.md

 - [Hetzner Cloud](QUICKSTART-HETZNER.md)
 - [Vultr](QUICKSTART-VULTR.md)

+# Getting Help

+If you need help with SkyEye, create a [GitHub issue](https://github.com/dharmab/skyeye/issues).

+I do not respond to direct messages on social media or the Eagle Dynamics forums.
+I dislike social media and use the minimal amount necessary for my projects and hobbies; I'd prefer to not use it at all.

 # Planning Your Deployment

 ## Major Known Issues

-- **Medium**: SkyEye will not report about hostile contacts below 50 knots.
+- SkyEye will not report about hostile contacts below 50 knots.
 Unfortunately, this includes hostile helicopters that are moving slowly or hovering.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/65).
 - See also [this section in the player guide](PLAYER.md#a-word-of-warning) about the bot's limitations.

 ## System Architecture